ckapiainen/TempMon/README.md

 - 🔒 **No Admin Required** - Service runs elevated once, clients run without UAC prompts
 - Provides: CPU/GPU temperatures, power consumption, voltages, fan speeds, and more

-### Win32 Performance API

-Direct Win32 API PDH queries for real-time metrics:

-- 📊 **CPU Frequency** - Real-time processor performance monitoring
-- Planned to work independently as fallback with ```sysinfo``` if LHM service is unavailable

-### Sysinfo

-Cross-platform system information library for basic CPU metrics:

-- 💻 **CPU Information** - Name, core count, base frequency
-- 📈 **Usage Monitoring** - Global and per-core CPU utilization
-- Lightweight baseline metrics collection
+This service gets installed along with a required driver automatically using the installer.

 ## Features

 ### Current

-- ✅ CPU metrics collection (temperature, usage, power draw, frequency)
+- ✅ CPU & GPU metrics collection
+- ✅ Real time plotting for CPU & GPU
+- ✅ Process specific monitoring & logging
 - ✅ System tray icon when minimized
+- ✅ Settings for updating interval, themes, startup behavior and more
 - ✅ CSV logging for historical data
-- ✅ Real time plotting for CPU

-### Planned for v1.0-v2.0
+### Roadmap for v1.0-v2.0

-- 🚧 Real-time and historical data visualization with charts
+- 🚧 Historical data visualization with charts
-- 🚧 GPU and other hardware monitoring
+- 🚧 Other hardware monitoring
 - 🚧 Detailed system information
-- 🚧 Process specific logging
 - 🚧 Application state persistence
 - 🚧 Linux port
 - And more...